 Eastern, Sioux (Native American).
 Tomahawk Pipe, early 19th century.
 Ash wood, metal, brass, 29 1/4 x 7 5/8 x 1 in.
 (74.3 x 19.4 x 2.5 cm).
 Brooklyn Museum, Henry L. Batterman Fund and the Frank Sherman Benson Fund, 50.67.69.
 Creative Commons-BY (Photo: Brooklyn Museum, 50.67.69_bw.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This pipe has a long, wood stem with brass tacks along the length.
-The pipe bowl is made from a reconfigured metal spear of shaft with a French style fleur-de-lye design shape and engravings.
+Pipe with a long, wooden stem decorated with brass tacks along its length.
+The pipe bowl is made from a reused metal spear with a French style fleur-de-lis form and engravings.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome

 any additional information you might have.